 When you are about to choose the right cellphone for your hearing impairment, you have to check the following features that your smartphone has:

-- Your smartphone should have support for hearing aid compatible (HAC) with M-rating above M2 and T-rating above T2
+- Your smartphone should have support for hearing aid compatibility (HAC) with M-rating above M2 and T-rating above T2

 - It allows for additional amplification